awsdocs/aws-systems-manager-user-guide/doc_source/ssm-plugins.md

 Type: String
 Valid values: `{instance_id}` \| `{hostname}` \| `{ip_address}` *<log\_stream\_name>*
 If you enter a log stream name that doesn't already exist, CloudWatch Logs automatically creates it for you\.
 You can use a literal string or predefined variables \(**\{instance\_id\}**, **\{hostname\}**, **\{ip\_address\}**, or a combination of all three to define a log stream name\.
-The log stream name specified in this parameter appears on the **Log Groups > Streams for *<YourLogStream>*** screen in the CloudWatch console\.
+The log stream name specified in this parameter is displyaed on the **Log Groups > Streams for *<YourLogStream>*** screen in the CloudWatch console\.
 Required: Yes

 **MetricName**
-The CloudWatch metric that you want performance data to appear under\.
+The CloudWatch metric that you want performance data to be included under\.
 Don't use special characters in the name\.
 If you do, the metric and associated alarms might not work\.
 Type: String
 Required: Yes